RamblingCookieMonster/PSRabbitMq/README.md

 #### PSRabbitMq

 This is a module for sending and receiving messages using a RabbitMq server and the .NET client library.
-Originally written by CD, slight modification by WF
+Originally written by CD, slight modification by @ramblingcookiemonster.

 ```powershell
 # Download PSRabbitMq